Ghousiya9891/Election-Analysis/README.md

     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane

-      Outcome of the the County Votes after code execution
+      Outcome of the the Cadidate Votes after code execution
      ![Results_CandidateVotes_Snapshot](Resources/Results_CandidateVotes_Snapshot.png)

     From the above results outcome *Diana DeGette* gets the maximum number of votes as the wiinging vote count = 272,892 and winning percentage margin = 73.8%